sal55/langs/M5Lang/readme.md

 ### Availability

 While executables exist to try out, this is a personal tool.
-A product suitable for others to use would be a huge amount of extra work and require considerable support/
+A product suitable for others to use would be a huge amount of extra work and require considerable support.

-It is presented here to demonstrate how a language could be tidily packaged, and what can be achievable in a smallish self-contained language with no dependencies and using the simplest algorithms.
+It is presented here to demonstrate how a language can be tidily packaged, and what can be achievable in a smallish self-contained language with no dependencies and using the simplest algorithms.
 For example, while there is no proper optimiser to speak of, typical programs might only be 50% slower than gcc-O3.

 There may also be interesting features or ideas for people to take away.
 So I'm not 'selling' my language or its tools.